Olema Oncology Reports First Quarter 2023 Financial Results and Provides Corporate Update

-SAN FRANCISCO, May 09, 2022 (GLOBE NEWSWIRE) -- Olema Pharmaceuticals, Inc. (“Olema” or “Olema Oncology,” Nasdaq: OLMA), a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of targeted therapies for women’s cancers, today reported first quarter financial results for the period ended March 31, 2022 and provided a business update.
+SAN FRANCISCO, May 09, 2023 (GLOBE NEWSWIRE) -- Olema Pharmaceuticals, Inc. (“Olema”, “Olema Oncology”, Nasdaq: OLMA), a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of targeted therapies for women’s cancers, today reported financial results for the first quarter ended March 31, 2023, and provided a corporate update.

-- Initiate Phase 1b study of OP-1250 in patients with ER+/HER2+ breast cancer and CNS metastases in the second half of 2022.
+- Present Phase 1b clinical study results of OP-1250 in combination with CDK4/6 inhibitor (ribociclib) in the second half of 2023.

-- Net loss for the quarter ended March 31, 2022, was $23.0 million, compared to $15.3 million for the same period of the prior year.
-The increase in net loss related primarily to Olema’s continued investment in OP-1250, and an increase in general and administrative (G&A) costs.
+Net loss for the quarter ended March 31, 2023, was $28.3 million, as compared to $23.0 million for the same period of the prior year.
+The increase in net loss related primarily to Olema’s continued investment in OP-1250, increased spending on research and development (R&D) activities, and personnel-related costs, including a one-time restructuring charge of $2.8 million.
+The increase in R&D spending was partially offset by a decrease in general and administrative (G&A) costs.

 About Olema Oncology

 Olema Oncology is a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of targeted therapies for women’s cancers.
-Olema’s lead product candidate, OP-1250, is an orally-available small molecule with combined activity as both a complete estrogen receptor (ER) antagonist (CERAN) and a selective ER degrader (SERD).
-It is currently being evaluated as a single agent in an ongoing Phase 1/2 clinical trial, and in Phase 1b combination with palbociclib, in patients with recurrent, locally advanced, or metastatic ER-positive (ER+), human epidermal growth factor receptor 2-negative (HER2-) breast cancer.
+Olema’s lead product candidate, OP-1250, is a proprietary, orally-available small molecule with dual activity as both a complete estrogen receptor (ER) antagonist (CERAN) and a selective ER degrader (SERD).
+It is currently being evaluated both as a single agent in an ongoing Phase 2 clinical trial, and in combination with CDK4/6 inhibitors (palbociclib and ribociclib) and a PI3Ka inhibitor (alpelisib), in patients with recurrent, locally advanced or metastatic ER-positive (ER+), human epidermal growth factor receptor 2-negative (HER2-) breast cancer.
+OP-1250 has been granted FDA Fast Track designation for the treatment of ER+/HER2- metastatic breast cancer that has progressed following one or more lines of endocrine therapy with at least one line given in combination with a CDK4/6 inhibitor.
 Olema is headquartered in San Francisco and has operations in Cambridge, Massachusetts.

 Non-GAAP Financial Information